About Pre-Law Advising at Etown

-In order to create the most effective curriculum, the pre-law student should introduce himself to the Pre-Law Director early in the freshman year to discuss future course scheduling and long-term plans.
+In order to create the most effective curriculum, the pre-law student should introduce themselves to the Pre-Law Director early in their first year to discuss future course scheduling and long-term plans.

 The Pre-Law Director also supervises the activities of the Pre-Law Club and works closely with the College's mock trial team, which participates in regional and national mock trial tournaments; both activities are highly recommended for pre-law students.
 Participants in the mock trial competitions are urged to take Mock Trial I and II, which are taught in the fall and spring semesters.
 These courses prepare students to participate in intercollegiate tournaments held in the spring semester and are taught by a practicing attorney.

 The Pre-Law Director and the pre-law committee work with the pre-law student and the student's major advisor to ensure that a reasonable and sound course of study is followed that is acceptable for entry into a school of law.